BurnoutBear/HPAS-Projects/Intrusion-Detection-System/Report.md

 | `modal_len` | most common payload length for an ID (used to keep byte alignment sane) | 4 |
 | `delta_thresh` | (per-ID, per-byte) largest single-step change ever seen between two consecutive frames of that ID, </br> with a robust `mean + 6·std` estimate | 4 |

-None of these statistics are calibrated on any `eval.csv` file, every number is purely a property of the training distribution.
+Again, none of these statistics are calibrated on any `eval.csv` file, every number is purely a property of the training distribution.

 ### Rule 1 - ID Violation